Belmont Park 2016 Spring/Summer and Fall Championship Meet

 Breakfast at Belmont

 Breakfast at Belmont is a program that enables families to enjoy good food at very reasonable prices while watching Thoroughbreds train in the morning.
 The program is every weekend and holiday during the 2015 Belmont Spring/Summer meeting (April 29 – July 19) and every weekend in September during the Fall Championship meet that opens on September 11.
 After breakfast, fans are invited to take a free tram ride (weather permitting) through the stable area, enjoy a free Paddock Show and participate in a free Starting Gate demonstration.

-Schedule Note: No Breakfast at Belmont on Belmont Stakes Day - June 7 or June 8.
-No tram ride Memorial Day, Monday May 26, May 31, or July 12 & 13.
+Schedule Note: No Breakfast at Belmont on Belmont Stakes Day.
+No tram ride Memorial Day.
 The optional quick-service breakfast buffet includes coffee, tea, and juices and is available through 9:30 a.m in the trackside Belmont Cafe located on the 1st floor of Clubhouse.